lcpz/lain/imap.md

 [<- widgets](https://github.com/copycat-killer/lain/wiki/Widgets)

-**Please be warned**: this is a temporary solution, since it works fine in normal situations but causes little freezes if connection is sobbing.
+**Please be warned**: this is a temporary solution, since it works fine in normal situations but may causes little freezes if connection is sobbing.
 I am working on something much more solid.

 ---